dithereens

 • BlueNoiseApprox: Approximation combining IGN and SpatialHash.

-• BlueNoise (requires blue_noise feature): True blue noise from precomputed tables.
+• BlueNoise (requires blue-noise feature): True blue noise from precomputed tables.

 2D methods use pixel coordinates to create spatially-aware dithering patterns, which can produce more visually pleasing results for images.